urcity-dev/docs-ur-city/index.md

 ## What is UR.CITY?

-UR.CITY is a digital city platform
+UR.CITY is a virtual city platform